majn/telegram-purple/README.md

       brew install webp
       cp /usr/local/Cellar/webp/0.4.3/lib/libwebp.a ./telegram-adium/Frameworks/

+5. If you already downloaded libwebp in previous builds make sure that the binaries are up-to-date

+      brew update
+      brew upgrade webp

-5. Build the XCode-Project and execute the created bundle
+6. Build the XCode-Project and execute the created bundle

 Discussion / Help